JrgMoran/ResourciOS/README.md

 #### - attributesStruct

-With `./ResourciOS attributesStruct` command, ResourciOS creates two structs `RText` and `RImage` with static attributes that look like this:
+With `./ResourciOS attributesStruct` command, ResourciOS creates two structs `RText` and `RImage` with static attributes that look like these:
 ```swift
 public struct RTexts {